Helping a person with dementia to keep safe and well during coronavirus

 - delivered direct to your home.

 Order your usual supply.
-But do allow extra time as deliveries are very busy at the moment.
 If you face any difficulties explain these clearly to the pharmacy.
 If they know they should prioritise you.

 If you live apart from the person